Nemeas/100-days-of-code/log.md

 **Today's progress**: Fixing more bugs related to if you press the back-button on the phone when the game has started, etc. Also added a startGameScreen, including a placeholder image and a button that says "Play".

 **Thoughts**: It's getting there.
 I'm happy I started testing the game on my physical phone.. there is so many things that can happen!

+### Day 17: 03.08.2018
+**Today's progress**: Fixing even more bugs related to outside influence (turning off the screen), but this made me add an "pause"-feature =)

+**Thoughts**: Bugs, bugs, bugs, bugs.. so much to think about..
+But I think I have something that workes better now than it did yesterday, so thats a win!
+I need to figure out how to make the player progress..
+I want this to be done using some kind of algorithm.. taking the score over time, and creating a lvl of difficulty appropriate to the players current state.